Language-Research-Technology/ldaca-website/content/news/events/index.md

         <b>Language Data Commons of Australia – Co-Design Workshops</b>
     </summary>
     <p>The 2024 <GlossaryLink display="HASS" id="hass" /> and Indigenous <GlossaryLink display="RDC" id="rdc" /> Computational Skills Summer School aimed to empower participants with practical knowledge, build digital skills, and help inspire new research outcomes within these research communities.</p>
-    <p>Participation wass aimed at researchers in the humanities, arts, social sciences and Indigenous fields of study.
+    <p>Participation was aimed at researchers in the humanities, arts, social sciences and Indigenous fields of study.
 Themed streams explored geosocial and geospatial data applications in humanities, arts, social sciences, and Indigenous research, using <GlossaryLink display="ARDC" id="ardc" /> <GlossaryLink display="tools" id="tools" /> and services.
 Participants gained experience through seminars and workshops and were guided through hands-on use of free tools and platforms provided by the <GlossaryLink display="ARDC" id="ardc" /> and its partners.</p>
     <p>For the <GlossaryLink display="ARDC" id="ardc" /> Summer School, <GlossaryLink display="IDN" id="idn" /> and LDaCA led a stream on the governance, management and usage of data, especially Indigenous data.</p>
     <ul>
         <li>A series of seminars will focus on sustainability, storage, usability and description of data.</li>